 Human Rights Council presentation

-His statement to the Council is available here and the video of his interactive dialogue with states and other stakeholders can be viewed here.
+here.
+The video of his interactive dialogue with states and other stakeholders can be viewed